urbanjost/M_attr/README.md

 ### A BASIC INTRODUCTORY PROGRAM

-This short program will display red and yellow text on an ANSI-compatible color terminal or terminal emulator:
+This short program will display colored text on an ANSI-compatible color terminal or terminal emulator:

 ```fortran